rep1k/LLA_Database/README.md

-# Database Project
--> This project is made with the LLA Hero2Zero Course.
+# This is a readme file